learntocloud/learn-to-cloud/docs/phase1/README.md

 ## How does this phase apply to Cloud?

-The cloud is a bunch of Linux Servers networked together.
-Learning the fundamentals of how networking works, and how to interact with these servers via commands, and automating those commands via a script, is what this phase is about.
-If you're already a Linux admin or network engineer, you can apply your skills to the cloud.
+The cloud is essentially a collection of networked Linux servers.
+Understanding networking fundamentals and how to interact with these servers via commands and automate those commands with scripts is crucial.
+If you're already a Linux admin or network engineer, you can apply your skills to the cloud directly.

 <!--truncate -->
 <iframe width="100%" height="315" src="https://www.youtube.com/embed/mxVq2DlPDWw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+### Prerequisites

-Along side learning to code (Bash is code), you'll need leverage [Git](https://git-scm.com/).
-It's the most popular version control tool and one of the DevOps practices.
-It is used to manage and share your code.
-GitHub is one of the most popular repository hosting service.
+- **[Create a GitHub account](https://docs.github.com/get-started/start-your-journey/creating-an-account-on-github):** Along side learning to script and later on to to code (though scripting is code), you'll need leverage [Git](https://git-scm.com/), the most popular version control tool and a core DevOps practice.
+Git is used to manage and share your code, and GitHub is a leading repository hosting service.

-Take some time now to create a [GitHub](https://github.com/) account if you don't already have one.
-It'll be your code portfolio and this is how you showcase projects on your resume.

 ## How to break down this phase

-I would suggest spending time on these three topics and this timeline:

 | Order | Topic
 |-------|---------------------------------
 | 1 | Introduction to Bash |
 | 2 | Introduction to Networking|          |

-Of course feel free to spend as much time as you'd like, people have asked for a timeline and breakdown so I've added it.

 ## Resources